The Central Enigma of Consciousness

 nearest neighbours, and random networks, with no regular structure but many

 long-distance connections between nodes at opposite sides of the network.
-A
+A small-world

-In an intriguing 2008 study [40],
+intriguing 2008 study [72], high

-states, and shorter phase-locked episodes.
+and shorter phase-locked episodes.
 The idea behind this is that longer

 decoherence times corresponds to bringing larger systems of neurocircuits into